UniMath/agda-unimath/src/order-theory/galois-connections-large-posets.lagda.md

 between lower adjoints induce similarities between upper adjoints and vice versa.

+**Note:** Since the notion of similarity applies to galois connections with not necessarily the same universe level reindexing function, it is slightly more flexible.
+For this reason, it may be easier to work with similarity of galois connections.

 ```agda
 module _
   {αP αQ γG γH δG δH : Level → Level} {βP βQ : Level → Level → Level}